About

 Site development, utilities, parking, foundations, and structural concrete that control release dates for the rest of the commercial or industrial project.

-Bring the site address, facility type, and the milestone you need to protect.
+Bring the site address, the facility type, and the milestone you need to protect.